-This report contains the Situation Assessment and comprises of the following:
+This report presents the Situation Assessment towards sustainable port development in the WIO region and comprises of the following:

-- Introductory chapter presenting the background and purpose of this study (this Chapter) - Overview of location of documented ports and harbours in countries of the WIO region (Chapter 2) - Overview of key legislation and authorities governing port planning, development, and operations in the WIO region (Chapter 3) - Overview of the general environmentally related issues typically associated with ports construction and operations in the WIO region, as well as consequences to important socio-economic benefits derived from natural resources in the WIO region (Chapter 4) - Detailed assessment of selected case studies using geo-reference mapping to demonstrate change encountered in important coastal and marine habitats because of port development in the WIO region (Chapter 5) - Introduction to the concept of Green Ports and highlights the contribution and importance of various environmental assessments and systems in the planning, construction, and operations of ports towards achieving sustainable, and greener, ports (Chapter 6).

-Finally, Chapter 7 summarises main outcomes of this assessment and analysis to inform the scenario analysis and the development of the Toolkit for Green Ports and the Policy Brief.
+- Introductory chapter presenting the background and purpose of this study (this Chapter) - Overview of location of documented (including proposed) ports and harbours in countries of the WIO region (Chapter 2) - Overview of key legislation and authorities governing port development in the region (Chapter 3) - Overview of the general environmentally related issues associated with port construction and operations relevant to the WIO region, as well as consequences to important socio-economic benefits derived from natural resources (Chapter 4) - Detailed assessment of selected case studies using geo-reference mapping to demonstrate change encountered in important coastal and marine habitats because of port development in the region, and map a way forward for geospatial data generation (Chapter 5) - Introduction to the concept of Sustainable Ports, highlighting the importance of balancing economic viability with environmental and social accountability, as well as the critical role of sound environmental practice in port development in achieving sustainability goals (Chapter 6). - Finally, Chapter 7 summarises key outcomes and recommendations for consideration in the Scenario Analysis study, as well as in the Toolkit for Sustainable Port Development in a Blue Economy and the Policy Brief.

-2. OVERVIEW OF PORTS IN WIO REGION
+OVERVIEW OF PORTS IN WIO REGION

-This chapter provides a brief overview of the seaports of countries in the Western Indian Ocean region.
-Several of these countries also support larger inland ports (n river systems and lakes) but these are not included in the overview (see Appendix A for more information).
+This chapter provides a brief overview of the seaports of countries in the WIO region (see Appendix A for detailed information).
+Several of these countries also support larger inland ports (in river systems and lakes) but these are not included in the overview.